Gnidleif/bad_scripts/README.md

 python3 proverb.py 10

-## How to be a gene splicer:
+## How to do a reverse calculation:
 Run the script with the numbers as arguments:

-python3 genetic\_calculator.py 42 8.8 1337
+python3 reverse\_calc.py 42 8.8 1337